AI45Lab/SafeVerse/README.md

 ```

 ### Demo
+We provide `example_data.zip`, extract it and place it under the project root.
 Please follow the steps in `run_recon_pipeline.sh` to run the demo, with dedicated environment requirements for different steps as follows:
 - Steps 1–3: Use the environment with support for Human3R reconstruction and PyTorch3D
 - Steps 4–6: Use the environment with support for SAM3D
 - Step 8: Use the environment with support for OpenJDK 8